spiritlake/ares-extras/plugins/ffg/README.md

 This plugin has several configuration options, explained below.

-### Using the Star Wars Configuration
+### Using the Star Wars Configurations

 The default configuration is for the generic Genesys setting.
-A set of configuration files is also available for Star Wars: Age of Rebellion.
-To use the Star Wars config:
+A set of configuration files is also available for Star Wars: Age of Rebellion and (thanks to Xango@ChontioMUSH) Star Wars: Edge of Empire.
+To use either of the the Star Wars configurations:

-1. Get the raw config files from GitHub: https://github.com/AresMUSH/ares-extras/tree/master/plugins/ffg/sw-rebellion.
+1. Get the raw config files from GitHub: https://github.com/AresMUSH/ares-extras/tree/master/plugins/ffg/sw-rebellion or https://github.com/AresMUSH/ares-extras/tree/master/plugins/ffg/sw-eote.
 2. In the web portal, go to Admin -> Setup.
 3. One by one, edit each config file.
 Use the Advanced Editor mode so you can copy/paste the whole file at once.

 Alternately, you can download the files and FTP them to your `aresmush/game/config` directory.

+> Note:  You can only use one set of configuration files at a time.

 ### Configuring Other Star Wars Games